fpilb/fpilb.github.io/_posts/2024-12-25-obfuscated.md

 layout: post
 category: CTF
 ---

-In this challenge we are dealing with malicious doc file so probably we will be dealing with some VBA scripts.
-But let's not get ahead of ourselves.

 The assignment is as follows:
 During your shift as a SOC analyst, the enterprise EDR alerted a suspicious behavior from an end-user machine.
 The user indicated that he received a recent email with a DOC file from an unknown sender and passed the document for you to analyze.

-First question is about hashing so we will skip that one

 ### Table of contents
 - [Macros in stream](#macros-in-streams)